 - Construction Site Accidents — Construction sites often bring together people from various companies because different contractors or subcontractors handle different aspects of construction.
 You might be working for the general contractor putting steel beams into place, and someone working for the separate contractor handling the HVAC installation causes an accident in which you’re injured.
 When your construction accident is caused by someone other than your employer or someone working for your employer, you may have a third-party personal injury claim.

 - Slip and Fall Accidents — If you were injured on someone else’s premises in the course of your employment, such as tripping on torn carpet at a hotel where you’re having a business meeting, you may have a third-party personal injury claim against the owner or occupier of the premises.

 How a Lawyer Can Help

 If you’ve been injured on the job in an accident caused by an outside party, a lawyer who is experienced with both workers compensation and personal injury claims can help you determine your options for compensation.
-You may be able to file both claims, and a Chicago personal injury attorney can help you through the process of both.
+You may be able to file both claims, and a workers compensation attorney in Chicago can help you through the process of both.

 Staver Accident Injury Lawyers, P.C. can help you manage the paperwork, insurance adjusters, and defense attorneys so you can focus on your health and getting the appropriate treatment.
 Please call us today for a free legal consultation with one of our personal injury lawyers.